 Day 3: Full day chimp habituation experience:

 Expect a humid, physical day suitable for clients with medium to good fitness levels.
 We will keep an eye out for the13 different species of primate that live in the forests of Kibale, including black and white colobus monkeys, blue monkeys, red-tailed monkeys, grey-cheeked mangabeys, bush babies and of course more than 1,000 chimpanzees, making it one of the world's best destinations to get close to, observe and photograph our closest relatives.
 Well over 300 bird species have been recorded here, and buffalo and forest elephant make Kibale their home too, so there is plenty to look out for along whichever route the chimpanzees take us.

-Day 4: Morning chimpanzee trekking, then transfer to Queen Elizabeth NP for private late afternoon boat safari on the Kazinga Channel.
+Day 4: Morning chimpanzee trekking, with fully habituated groups, then transfer to Queen Elizabeth NP for private late afternoon boat safari on the Kazinga Channel.

 The 20 mile long Kazinga Channel links two spectacular lakes - Lake Edward and Lake George and is a haven for wildlife.
 Boat is of course the best way to explore the channel, with the chance of elephant, buffalo, crocodile and one of the highest concentrations of hippos in the world.
 There are birds aplenty too, with African Skimmer a highlight, along with 11 different species of Kingfishers, Great white Pelicans, Open-billed Stork, Pink-backed Pelicans, Saddle bill stork and Black Crake, Cormorants, Black bee-eaters, Black-rumped Buttonquail and Jacana among the throng.
 We round off our day with a late evening game drive to our lodge in the Mweya region of the park